What to consider when thinking about a Self Managed Super Fund (SMSF)

 What do Self Managed Super Funds look like?

-- The Trust Deed is the book of rules for that fund
+- The Trust Deed is a legal document that sets out the rules for establishing and operating the fund

 - Each SMSF member is also a trustee of the fund